What is the legal driving age in Canada?

 Stage 1: Learner

-To get your learner’s driver’s license, you must be at least 14 years old, and you need the consent of your parent or guardian if you’re under 18.
+To get your learner’s driver’s licence, you must be at least 14 years old, and you need the consent of your parent or guardian if you’re under 18.
 You also need to pass a knowledge and vision test.

 Stage 2: Probationary

-Stage 3: Full license
+Stage 3: Full licence

 Legal driving age in British Columbia